 Yes, if the incident has sufficient ties to Wesleyan (if it occurs at a WES event, if it involves a Wesleyan student, staff member or faculty member, etc.) then the university can investigate and provide resolution.

 If an incident occurred at a party and I was drinking, will I get in trouble?

 Wesleyan’s primary focus is to address the sexual harassment or violence.
 The university does not want the involvement of alcohol or drugs to prevent the reporting of such serious misconduct.
 Also, the use of alcohol or drugs will not excuse sexual violence or harassment.

 What is a No-Contact Order?
-No Contact Orders are temporary directives issued by the Dean of Students Office and prohibit communication between or among designated students.
+No Contact Orders are (temporary) directives issued by the Office of Equity & Inclusion, Dean of Students Office, and/or Public Safety; they prohibit contact and communication between or among designated students.